BuilderIO/builder/examples/next-js-sdk-gen-2-experimental-app-directory/README.md

 - [Next.js 13](https://beta.nextjs.org/docs/getting-started)
 - What it means to [clone a GitHub repo](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)

+NOTE: This example's `next.config.mjs` includes specific configurations needed for Builder.io to work with Next.js 13.

 ## Overview

 To use this project, you need to do three things: